“Where is the best place to watch the Changing of the Guard”?

 If you are coming by car details of Blue Badge parking in Westminster can be downloaded from our website or you can pre-book a space in the NCP car park in Carrington Street which is just over half a mile from Buckingham Palace

 Wondering where is our favourite spot to watch the Changing of the Guard?

 Well you may be surprised to discover it's not outside Buckingham Palace, but at Wellington Barracks.

 Why?
 Well it's a lot less crowded, we can rock up around 10:15 and still get a great view of the New Guard forming up, their inspection, the Colours being handed over and get to hear the Band playing a selection of music before they step off for Buckingham Palace at 10:57.

-Then, if we want more pictures, a gentle stroll across St. James's Park, with enough time for a quick coffee on the way, to The Mall to see the Household Cavalry ride past, on their way back to barracks, at 11:37 and then at 11:45 see the Band leading the St James's Palace Detachment of The Queen's Guard march up the Mall.
+Then, if we want more pictures, a gentle stroll across St. James's Park, with enough time for a quick coffee on the way, to The Mall to see the Household Cavalry ride past, on their way back to barracks, at 11:37 and then at 11:45 see the Band leading the St James's Palace Detachment of The King's Guard march up the Mall.

 To see the Changing the Guard ceremony while avoiding the crowds at the gates of Buckingham Palace, and end up in the right place at the right time, we recommend the award winning Changing the Guard Walking Tour from Fun London Tours.

 As an extra bonus you can save 10% on this fun packed tour by adding the discount code FUNGUARD10PC when you book a Changing the Guard Walking Tour.